 When asked to name his favourite dish, Bourdain’s answer is unequivocal: “A humble stew, ” is his reply.
 “Braised beef shoulder in red wine with veal demi-glace, fava beans, fresh herbs, onion, carrots and a few tomatoes.”

 Here’s a stew we’ve tried that comes close to that description.
-Fresh fava beans aren’t in season and veal demi-glace is hard to come by for home cooks but, even without them, I think Bourdain would approve.
+Fresh fava beans and veal demi-glace are hard to find but, even without them, I think Bourdain would approve.

-Adapted from Bistro Cooking (Workman) by Patricia Wells.
+This is my new and improved rendition of Boeuf Bourguignon.
+It makes a lot – you can halve the recipe and/or freeze some of the cooked stew.
 Stewing beef sold in supermarkets is usually pre-cut in 1-inch cubes.
 Ask for it in one piece so you can cut it into larger pieces or get the butcher to cut it for you.
-Make this several days ahead to let beef marinate and cooked stew to mellow.
-Spoon off congealed fat on top of chilled stew before reheating.
+I like to use cremini (brown) mushrooms.
+The secret to this incredible dish’s depth of flavour are big hunks of meat and large chunks of veg, marinating the beef overnight and the splash of orange at the end.
+Spoon off any congealed fat on top of chilled stew before reheating.
 Great served with creamy mashed potatoes.

 2 cloves garlic, peeled